dfolio/dfolio.github.io/_pandoc-df-thesis-template/04_configuration.md

 {%-include _links.md -%}

-There are different things and ways to configure and customize this template to fit you own.
+There are different things and ways to configure and customize this template to fit your own.
 You may start by first adapt the `Makefile`.

 ## The Makefile {#Makefile}

-All the build process are managed through [Make] build automation tool.
+All the build process are managed through [Make] build automation tool that automatically builds the target outputs.
+Some very few knowledge are requested to modify the [simple configurations](#simple-configurations).
+On the contrary, some skills with `Makefile` directives are mandatory to handle the [advanced configuration](#advanced-configurations)

 ### Simple configurations

-Basically, the simple configurations elements are placed in the begining of the `Makefile`.
+Basically, the simple configurations elements are placed in the beginning of the `Makefile`.
 Only relevant configuration parameters are reported here.
-For further informations, and advanced configuration you may refer directly to the `Makefile` contents.
+For further information, and advanced configuration you may refer directly to the `Makefile` contents.

 {: class="note info" }
 > A simple way to change any configurable values is to create a `Makefile.ini` in the root template folder.
 > The provided `Makefile.ini` will be loaded, and overwrite the default values of the `Makefile`.
 >
 > For testing or some basic situation, you can overwrite the default value from the commandline, such as:
 >  ```console
 >  $ make MAINDOC=myThesis VERBOSE=1
 >  ```

 > In the code snipset below, the uncommented lines show the default values, which commonly correspond to the recommanded setting.
 > {: class="note info" }